Calendar Icon White

 ✨ New Data Exposure Paths Introduced by Generative AI

-Generative AI data security risks become real when abstract governance concerns are mapped to how AI is actually used day to day.
-Unlike traditional applications, generative AI introduces new data exposure paths that bypass familiar security boundaries and operate outside legacy inspection points.
-These paths are operational, frequent, and often invisible unless AI data governance and enforcement are designed specifically for LLM-driven workflows.
+Generative AI introduces new data exposure paths that do not exist in traditional applications.
+These paths bypass familiar security boundaries and operate outside legacy inspection points.
+They are frequent, operational, and invisible unless governance and enforcement are designed specifically for AI workflows.

 Strac Browser DLP